unibo-spe/spe-slides/content/04-build-automation/_generator.md

 ### Test coverage

 Test coverage tools measure **how much of the code is executed while running tests**.
-* Helps identifying *untested* parts of the codebase
+* Helps identify *untested* parts of the codebase
 * {{% fragment %}} Coverage cannot tell anything about the **covered** code, it can only spot **uncovered** fragments {{% /fragment %}}

 ## Quality control in Gradle

-If the `lifecycle` plugin is applied (it is auto-applied by most language-specific plugins), then a `check` task is available
+If the `lifecycle-base` plugin is applied (it is auto-applied by most language-specific plugins), then a `check` task is available
 * `check` is meant to run all quality control tasks
 * any additional quality-control task should be made a dependency of `check`
 * by default, `check` depends on `test`